How to Accept Donations on Your Website: 8 Steps to Online Fundraising Success

 The first step in collecting online donations is to create a donation page and form that you can direct potential donors to.

 Remember, the goal of having a donation form, in the first place, is to make it easier for donors to give.
 Your donation form needs to be simple and easy to access.
 When potential donors visit your website to donate, they shouldn’t have to dig too far to find what they need.
 They should be able to find your donation form and support you within a few clicks.

 Notice how Legado’s donation form is beautifully designed.
-With the form, this nonprofit organization reminds visitors of its core mission.
+With this form, this nonprofit organization reminds visitors of its core mission.
 They included a link to their Annual Reports to show the impact of donors’ contributions.
-The form also clarifies that a donor receipt will be emailed to donors after they donate, which goes a long way to building credibility and trust.
+The form also clarifies that a donation receipt will be emailed to donors after they donate, which goes a long way to building credibility and trust.

 By adding a donation form to your nonprofit’s website, you meet your donors where most of them are — online.